pyca/pynacl/docs/api/hashlib.rst

               scrypt constructs which will contribute to the final key generation
     :type p: int
-    :param maxmem: maximum memory the whole scrypt constract will be entitled to use
+    :param maxmem: maximum memory the whole scrypt construct will be entitled to use
     :type maxmem: int
     :param dklen: length of the derived key